 My daughter just had her fourth birthday and, with Christmas only a few months away, there has been a lot of talk in my house about toys!
-Faced with the barrage of options available to us in the developing world, it can be refreshing to see how kids in other parts of the world have fun, no matter their circumstances.
+Faced with the barrage of options available to us, it can be refreshing to see how kids in other parts of the world have fun, no matter their circumstances.

 This is Christabel and Haggi from Ghana.
 Haggi really wanted a talking doll, but her parents couldn’t afford a gift.
 Christabel wanted a teddy bear, but her mom thought she was too old for one, so instead she and her friend enjoy playing Oware together.

 Oware is type of mancala game and is popular across West Africa.
 Each player has seeds or stones in six pits or “houses” and on each turn, players move stones to different houses.
 The object of the game is to capture the most stones.

 12-year-olds, Michael and Emmanuel, like playing checkers.
 They don’t have toys at home, but most people in their community would think they’re too old for toys anyway.
 Checkers are popular with men in Ghana, and some boys like to play too.

 Many Compassion children in Sri Lanka don’t have toys, so they make their own.
 One little girl made this scale.
 She uses it to weigh things in her garden and play shop with her neighbours.

 This little boy in Sri Lanka made his own push cart using an old water jug.